In today's economy, where the cost of living continues to rise and unemployment is high, it's important to learn how to save and manage your money.

-If you’re not financially savvy, you could end up making bad decisions that can be costly.
-Having even a basic knowledge and understanding of a few key financial processes, can help you make better financial decisions.
+If you’re not financially savvy, you could make bad decisions that can be costly.
+Basic knowledge and understanding of financial processes can help you make better financial decisions.

-For many, the option of “easy loans” and other types of credit is often seen as a quick fix to deal with their financial challenges.
+For many people, easy loans and other kinds of credit options are a quick solution to their financial challenges.

-For this reason, the Office of the Consumer Protector has put together a Financial Literacy Education Programme to help you understand both the positives and negatives about credit.
+For this reason, the Office of the Consumer Protector has put together a Financial Literacy Education Programme to help you understand the positives and negatives of credit.

 Why is financial planning important?